abusous2000/Struts4Embedded/README.md

 [![Watch demo](https://img.youtube.com/vi/peghfjOStV0/0.jpg)](https://www.youtube.com/watch?v=peghfjOStV0)

 # Brief Description
-Struts4Embedded (S4E) is a MVC framework designed for embedded systems; it mimics Java's [Struts 1.0](https://en.wikipedia.org/wiki/Apache_Struts_1) that was popular 18+ years ago.
-Basically it's a pattern that decouples the model (data structure) from your view (UI); and all are decoupled from the controller (business logic), which often results in projects that are easy to manage, maintain & scale.
-For now, S4E is coupled to ChibiOS 20.3.x and there are plans to port it to other RTOSes.
+**Struts4Embedded (S4E)** is a *MVC framework* designed for embedded systems; it mimics Java's **[Struts 1.0](https://en.wikipedia.org/wiki/Apache_Struts_1)** that was popular 18+ years ago.
+Basically it's a pattern that decouples the model (data structure) from your view (UI); and all are decoupled from the controller (business logic), which often results in projects that are *easy to manage, maintain & scale*.
+For now, S4E is coupled to **ChibiOS 20.3.x** and there are plans to port it to other RTOSes.

 # Use Cases (Proof of Concepts)
-In this release, three IOT use cases were provided as a proof of concepts to help developers get started.
+In this release, **three IOT use cases** were provided as a proof of concepts to help developers get started:-
 1. The [1st use case](https://github.com/abusous2000/Struts4Embedded) reads POT values and sends them as JSON messages (via MQTT broker) to a Node-Red instance where the data is displayed on the UI Dashboard.
 Once messages reach Node-Red, they could be routed to AWS IOT, or persisted to data stores (i.e. ElasticSearch & SQLLite3 were demonstrated).
 Commands to the embedded application could be sent from UI Dashboard (or AWS IOT) via JSON messages routed via MQTT broker.
 2. the [2nd use case](https://github.com/abusous2000/MP3PlayerUsingSTM32F7) demonstrates controlling and monitoring the state of a MP3 Player from a Node-Red UI Dashboard; and if ESP8266 (WiFi Module) is attached to STM32F769i, the player could be controlled via Web Service (web server) hosted on ESP8266.
 Also a GUI was built to control the player using uGFX library (based on V2.7 with slight modification) with ST32F746 & STM32F769i boards.
 In the future, I might add a screen to display PCM frequency spectrum/FFT as well.
 3. the [3rd use case](https://github.com/abusous2000/Struts4EmbeddedMPU6050) demonstrates reading MPU6050 accelerometer & gyro values and plotting them onto a Node-Red UI Dashboard.
 It should be noted that these use cases could be easily modified to fit other projects.

 # Architectural Overview
-I created this architectural diagram for the MP# player use case with STM32F769i.
+I created this architectural diagram for the MP3 player use case with STM32F769i.
 Please pay attention to the sequenced steps; and from there you should be able to trace the system & have a good overview.
 ![MP3Player with TM32F7 Architectural Overview](https://raw.githubusercontent.com/abusous2000/MP3PlayerUsingSTM32F7/master/docs/STM32F769i-MP3Player.png)
 **[Click here](https://github.com/abusous2000/MP3PlayerUsingSTM32F7raw/master/docs/STM32F769i-MP3Player.pdf)** for High Resolution Diagram in PDF